QwikDev/qwik/docs/QRL.md

 <button on:click="myApp:/handle_click"></button>
 ```

 The above says that the `/handle_click` can be found relative to `myApp:`.
 This requires that application developer can configure `myApp:`.
-The configuration needs to be done on server as well as on browser.
+The configuration needs to be done on the server as well as on the browser.

 ### Browser protocol configuration